 - Roll over the assets to the new employer plan, if permitted.

 - Take a cash distribution which you’ll pay federal and state taxes on the entire amount and if you’re not yet 59 ½ you may also pay an additional 10% penalty.

 Before you decide to leave your money where it is or roll it into a new account, make sure you know what fees your account would be subjected to.
 401(k) plans have fund fees, in addition to administrative and other fees.
 IRA accounts also have expenses that can vary based on the management of the account in addition to management fees.
 Understanding the amount and types of fees associated with your investment accounts will help you make prudent decisions.

 It’s wise to discuss your options with a financial advisor who specializes in 401(k) plan management.

 Another consideration is streamlining your retirement accounts, if you can.

 If you have multiple 401(k) accounts with previous employers, you might want to consider consolidating them into a single account.
-In addition to making RMDs less confusing – with multiple accounts come multiple RMDs – consolidating might help you save on management fees, and having one retirement account instead of many can make things easier for your beneficiaries to deal with when you’re gone.
+In addition to making RMDs less confusing – with multiple accounts come multiple RMDs – consolidating might help you save on fees, and having one retirement account instead of many can make things easier for your beneficiaries to deal with when you’re gone.